 Archaeological Museum & Mitreo

 After you visit the museum ask the curator to see the Mitreo.
 They need to get a key.
 From the museum you will walk to the right at the next narrow street and then turn right again.
-The Mitreo is a place of worship for the Persian God, Mitra.
-The Mitreo dates back to the 2nd century A.D.
+The Mitreo is a place of worship for the Persian God, Mitra and dates back to the 2nd century A.D.
 It is one of the largest examples with painted decorations.

 Hike Mount Vesuvius Where Spartacus Once Took Refuge

-Today, Mount Vesuvius is about 4,300 feet tall.
+Today, Mount Vesuvius is about 4,300 feet tall and the landscape has drastically changed.
 To hike Mt.
-Vesuvius we caught a can catch a bus near the entrance of Pompeii.
-The bus ride is about an hour from Pompeii.
+Vesuvius we caught a bus near the entrance of Pompeii.
+The bus ride to the mountain is about an hour one-way from Pompeii.

-The bus from Pompeii will drop you off about 10 minute walk from the trail.
+The bus from Pompeii will drop you off at the base of the mountain.
+It is about a 10 minute walk from the trail.
 We were told if you take the city bus it is an additional 20 minute up hill walk.
 The ride is not particularly exciting, but you can get a good view of Mount Vesuvius before you arrive.

 Appian Way